-DWC is built on a friendship that grew between a homeless woman named Rosa and an outreach worker named Jill Halverson.
-This friendship inspired Jill to open the Center and establish a community through which the lives of women like Rosa could be restored.
+DWC is built on a friendship that grew between an outreach worker named Jill Halverson and Rosa, a woman experiencing homelessness at the time.
+This friendship inspired Jill to open DWC and establish a community through which the lives of women like Rosa could be restored.